yegor256/blog/static/talks.md

 Minsk, Belarus;
 25 April 2016;
 [photos](https://www.facebook.com/yegor256/posts/10209351820262431).
 There were about 250 people.
-The location was not good at all &mdash;
-it was a cinema.
+The location was not good at all&mdash;it was a cinema.
 Also, the audience was so serious or so shy that it was rather difficult to present.
 Not just for me.
 Also, I got an impression that speakers were invited just because of their names, not the content they deliver.
 Aside from that, the impression was positive.